Administrative procedure for Collaborative and Knowledge-building Project applications

 All panel members read and assess all applications to be considered by the panel.
 The goal of the panel assessment is to arrive at a consensus-based assessment of the three main criteria Excellence, Impact and Implementation.
 The assessment consists of numeric marks, in addition to a comment explaining why the panel chose this mark.

 An application consists of the application form, project description, the CVs of the project manager and key project participants, as well as Letters of Intent.
-If the applicant has appended any other information, the Research Council’s administration ensures that these documents are removed from the material sent to the referees.
+If the applicant has appended any other information, the Research Council’s administration ensures that these documents are removed from the material sent to the referees to ensure that the applications are assessed on the same grounds.

 Before the panel meeting, there is a preliminary meeting, the main purpose of which is to ensure good technical implementation and to give the panel members an opportunity to ask questions.
 The questions can concern the call itself, the topic or the understanding of or emphasis on the marks.